 Suddenly the whole world is watching, and thousands of competitors join the hunt – among them certain powerful players who are willing to commit very real murder to beat Wade to this prize.
 Now the only way for Wade to survive and preserve everything he knows is to win.
 But to do so, he may have to leave behind his oh-so-perfect virtual existence and face up to life – and love – in the real world he’s always been so desperate to escape.

 As a child of the 70’s and 80’s, this was a book I anticipated reading, but put off until now because they were making a movie based on it.
 So many times I’ve seen the movie based on a book after reading the book, and been disappointed with the adaptation.

 However, this time, I read the book after seeing the movie, and I’m glad I did.

 The movie barely touched on many of the key plot points from the novel.
 Some were no doubt left out due to monetary and time constraints on movie makers.
-But, others that are key points in the novel were missing entirely from the movie, and in part, I suspect that was to get the movie rating they were aiming for.
+But, others that are key points in the novel were missing entirely from the movie, and in part, I suspect that was to get the rating the movie they were aiming for.

 The characters might be more vividly painted on the big screen, but they pale compared to Cline’s descriptions and portrayals.
 Each of the characters goes through a much more intense series of events and I think the story is stronger for it.